Saygong/ISTL-Sports-Engine/README.md

 The Italian Supreme Tennis League (ISTL - that is a fictional organization) wants to unify and streamline the management of racquet based tournaments, including but not limited to tennis, padel, table tennis and similar sports.
-Its primary goal is to create an integrated IT system that is capable of managing the entire lifecycle of an event such as a tournament, from player registration  to final rankings.
+Its primary goal is to create an integrated IT system that is capable of managing the entire lifecycle of a tournament: from event creation, player registration, booking seats, to final rankings.

 ## Shared database
 The database is shared between the monolithic and distributed architectures, so all the data prepared for a quick